patomoi/ATS-20-Starter-Pack/README.md

 -add the AVC function by PU2CLR

 RESET EEPROM (TURN ON + ENCODER PRESSED) WHEN UPLOAD NEW FIRMWARE

+INSTRUCTIONS:

+- download release
+- extract
+- install CH341 Driver
+- open arduino ide and update libraries
+- open sketch of you interest (the examples included here [with-without bat mod] or the original included in library)
+- verify and upload
+- if a memory issue happens, go to bantable section and comment (//) the bands that you not use ( pick 1 FM band and 1 MW band )

 all other functions in this sketch are the work of PU2CLR